Noroff-Fagskole/intro-typescript/README.md

 ## Generics

-Can describe a vareity of types
+Can describe a variety of types

 ```js

 ```

-## Tel TypeScript to look at JavaScript files as well.
+## Tel TypeScript to look at JavaScript files as well

 Add a few settings to the configurations file.
 Now TS will also check any JS files for compile time errors.
 Its not as good as completely changing your files over to TS, but it's better than nothing.